CQCL/hugr/specification/hugr.md

 - `AliasDecl`: an external type alias declaration.
 At link time this can be replaced with the definition.
 An alias declared with `AliasDecl` is equivalent to a named opaque type.
+- `FuncDefn` : a function definition.
+Like `FuncDecl` but with a function body.
+  The function body is defined by the sibling graph formed by its children.
+  At link time `FuncDecl` nodes are replaced by `FuncDefn`.
+- `AliasDefn`: type alias definition.
+At link time `AliasDecl` can be replaced with `AliasDefn`.

 There may also be other [scoped definitions](#scoped-definitions).